mstevetodd/EngineDriver_Home/docs/operation/interface.rst

 .. note::
    :class: note-ed-hidden-title

-   See the `Left right swipe preferences <./configuration/preferences.html#left-right-swipe-preferences>`_ for information on how to enable and disable which screens are in the Left / Right swipe sequence.
+   See the :ref:`Left right swipe preferences <configuration/preferences:left/right swipe preferences>` for information on how to enable and disable which screens are in the Left / Right swipe sequence.

-   See the `Disable Full Screen Swipe prefernce <configuration/preferences.html#disable-full-screen-swipe>`_ to enable or disable the Swipe Action Bar only option.
+   See the :ref:`Disable Full Screen Swipe prefernce <configuration/preferences:disable full screen swipe?>` to enable or disable the Swipe Action Bar only option.

 ----